ma-laforge/ArduinoCIR/README.md

 - **ir\_tx\_onbutton**: Simple sketch that transmits a hard-coded IR message when a button is pressed.
 - **ir\_rx\_sniff**: Simple sketch that dumps recieved signal to serial output.
 - **ir\_repeater**: Simple sketch that re-transmits valid incomming IR messages.
-	- Note that this sketch only supports the Arduino Mega platforms.
-Due to interrupt priorities, platforms that use the system clock (Timer0) for modulating the IR output will not successfully receive all incomming signals.
-This task requires a bit more synchronization of the IR traffic.
+	- NOTE: Does not respect protocol-dependent periodicity (or signalling gap) between IR messages.
+Take the NEC volume up/down commands for example:  The ir\_repeater sketch will recieve the first volume message, then immediately re-transmit it (~68ms) once fully decoded.
+By the time the volume message re-transmission is complete, the receiver ISR will have already read in the trailing NEC "repeat" message (only ~11ms) - as per the 110ms periodicidy of messages in the NEC protocol.
+Thus, without enforcing protocol-dependent periodicity, the first "repeat" message will be re-transmitted too early for proper detection by the end-user equipment.

 ## Usage Tips

 ### Atmel Timer0: Time & Delays

-On what appears to be all Atmel chipsets, the Arduino software uses Timer0 to measure time & implement delays (`delay()`, `delayMicroseconds()`, `millis()`, `micros()`).
-Better not appropriate this timer for anything else.
+On what appears to be all Atmel chipsets, the Arduino software uses Timer0 to measure time (`millis()`, `micros()`).
+It should probably use Timer0 to implement delays (`delay()`, `delayMicroseconds()`) in an interrupt-insensitive way as well... but it just counts cycles at the moment.
+In any case: better not appropriate this timer for anything else.

+NOTE: The arduino\_tools library implements `wait_msec()` & `wait_usec()` (replacing `delay()` & `delayMicroseconds()`) with a busy-wait on elapsed time.

 ### Atmel: Timer Priorities